 Readers often ask me for Southwest flying destinations.

 Flying New Mexico and Arizona is generally less challenging than the more northerly Rockies.
 Density altitude is an issue, but our lower terrain offers more route options for circumnavigating weather.
-We get afternoon turbulence and thunderstorms here, so summertime flying is best done in early mornings and late afternoons.
+We do get afternoon turbulence and thunderstorms here, so summertime flying is best done in early mornings and late afternoons.
 (For more on regional flying weather, see Tom Horne’s terrific book, Flying America’s Weather.)

 Durango, Colorado: ride the Durango & Silverton steam train; kayak rapids through town!